mramospe/hepspt/README.rst

    pip install hep-spt

 to install the package in your current python environment.
+Since this package uses the Numpy C API, it is necessary to have Numpy already installed.
+If you attempt to install "hep_spt" with no installation of Numpy, an error will be raised.
 To use the **latest development version**, clone the repository and install with `pip`:

 .. code-block:: bash